k1tj0ng/CLab-Tue-Group4/README.md

     - If the one-shot mode is active, it disables the timer after executing the callback to stop it from continuing.

 ### Testing
-To test the functionality of the timer module, the following steps used:
+To test the functionality of the timer module, the following steps were used:
 1. **Test Periodic Timer**:
-   - Initialize the timer with a specific interval (e.g., 100 ms) and a callback function that swap the state of LED.
+   - Initialize the timer with a specific interval (e.g., 100 ms) and a callback function that swaps the state of the LED.
 Verify that the callback is executed at the expected interval.
    - Test with another time interval.
 2. **Test Timer Reset**:
-    - Use the periodic timer for a certain amount of time (use the for loop to waste some times)
+    - Use the periodic timer for a certain amount of time (use the for loop to waste some time)
     - Call `timer_reset` with a different interval and verify that the timer now triggers the callback at the new interval.
 Ensure that the timer continues to function after the reset.
 3. **Test One-Shot Timer**:
     - Call `timer_one_shot` with a delay and verify that the callback is executed exactly once after the specified time.
 Ensure that the timer stops after triggering the callback and does not repeat.